jentery/routledgeCompanionMSDH/projects.md

 Patchwork Girl: A work of electronic literature by American author Shelley Jackson written in Storyspace and published by Eastgate Systems in 1995.
 See www.eastgate.com/catalog/PatchworkGirl.html.

-Pathfinders: “‘Pathfinders:  Documenting the Experience of Early Digital Literature,’ led by Dene Grigar (Washington State University Vancouver) and Stuart Moulthrop (University of Wisconsin––Milwaukee), is a digital preservation project that captures an important moment in literary history: the development of early digital literature.”
+Pathfinders: “‘Pathfinders:  Documenting the Experience of Early Digital Literature,’ led by Dene Grigar (Washington State University Vancouver) and Stuart Moulthrop (University of Wisconsin-Milwaukee), is a digital preservation project that captures an important moment in literary history: the development of early digital literature.”
 See www.dtc-wsuv.org/wp/pathfinders.

 Pathfinders Book: A multimedia, open-source book published June 2015 that “begins the necessary process of documenting early digital literature, specifically pre-web hypertext fiction and poetry, from 1986-1995.”
 See [scalar.usc.edu/works/pathfinders/index](http://scalar.usc.edu/works/pathfinders/index).